ARM-software/CMSIS-View/Examples/Fault/VHT_MPS2_Cortex-M7/README.md

 The fault triggering is done by entering a number via simulator console (see possible values below).

   - 0: terminate the example
-  - 1: trigger the escalated hard fault
+  - 1: trigger the data access (precise) Memory Management fault
-  - 2: trigger the data access (precise) bus fault
+  - 2: trigger the data access (precise) Bus fault
-  - 3: trigger the data access (imprecise) bus fault
+  - 3: trigger the data access (imprecise) Bus fault
-  - 4: trigger the instruction execution bus fault
+  - 4: trigger the instruction execution Bus fault
-  - 5: trigger the no coprocessor usage fault
-  - 6: trigger the undefined instruction usage fault
+  - 5: trigger the undefined instruction Usage fault
-  - 7: trigger the divide by 0 usage fault
+  - 6: trigger the divide by 0 Usage fault

 ### Running the example in the uVision